 CalEPA Basic Inspector Academy (BIA)

-This online course contains an overview of CalEPA Boards, Departments and local agencies, environmental law, environmental science, the role of the environmental inspector and basic field health and safety.
-Although the course was designed for new environmental inspectors, members of the public may also find this training helpful.
-You are welcome to view this self-directed online training for your own benefit.
-This class is also a prerequisite for attending the BIA.
-To register, you must create an account on ARB’s training website.
+This online course contains an overview of CalEPA’s boards, departments, and offices as well as environmental law, environmental science, the role of the environmental inspector, and basic health and safety guidance for field staff.
+While the target audience for FIC is new and existing government-employed regulatory inspectors/investigators who enforce environmental laws and regulations, members of the public and regulated facility owners, operators, and employees may also find the online FIC course to be helpful.
+To register for FIC, you must create an account on ARB’s training website.

 Other Enforcement Training Resources

 - Air Resources Board Compliance Training Program